 Our suggestion to begin by asking for a single day is intended to mitigate most manager’s biggest fear regarding remote work.
 They’re afraid that employees will fall out of touch with their team when they’re not in the office.
 It’s a legitimate concern, and to make your case, you’re going to have to demonstrate that you won’t fall victim to this pesky syndrome.

-You’re basically putting the act of working remote into an HR-friendly document that adheres to the same set of rules a standard evaluation would.
+You’re putting the act of working remote into an HR-friendly document that adheres to the same set of rules a standard evaluation would.

 Understand the Competition